-- Assess impact on recruitment of young students to full time programmes using measures from state school, NS-SEC 4-7, low income and LPN Q1&2 for 2013 intake. - Work towards meeting the national benchmark where we are below those measures and meet internal targets where we exceed benchmarks. - Model data on local school and participation performance (including destinations to institutions other than Kent), to be made available through collaborative HEAT data analysis. - New targets within a collaborative learner progression framework are now established and will be jointly monitored annually.
+- Assess impact on recruitment of young students to full time programmes using measures from state school, NS-SEC 4-7, low income and LPN Q1&2. - Work towards meeting the national benchmark where we are below those measures and meet internal targets where we exceed benchmarks. - Implement use of contextual data to assist a more holistic admissions process, examining applicants educational achievement in the context of their school or college performance - Model data on local school and participation performance (including destinations to institutions other than Kent), to be made available through collaborative HEAT data analysis. - New targets within a collaborative learner progression framework are now established and will be jointly monitored annually.